Civic religious literacy in Canada is an understanding of religious literacy that is grounded on civic purposes in Canada.

 Religious literacy

-In general, religious literacy consists of knowledge and skills to help us understand religious, spiritual, and non-religious worldviews.
+It consists of knowledge, skills, and lenses to help us understand religious, spiritual, and secular worldview perspectives, communities, and matters.
 It goes beyond mere knowledge of the basic tenets, principles, or practices of a worldview.
 It is civic in nature because it is an academic approach to perceive people’s beliefs and affiliations in order for us to understand each other, our society, and live better together.

 Most scholars in the world agree on the principles about religious literacy outlined by Harvard Religion and Public Life.
 Each agree that the conversation is also context specific.